 - What terminal solution are you going to apply (if any)?

-Bear market is unforgiving and merciless to newbies.
-No matter, whether we are talking about stock or merchant services market.
+A bear market is unforgiving and cruel to newbies.
+No matter whether we are talking about stock or merchant services market.
 So keep your eyes open.
 Follow the new rules of the game.
 And you will still be able to claim your reward and avoid unnecessary losses of time and money.